Being care-free in the face of comfort coves

 (Excuse the hyper-bole that ensues.
 My stance on individuals who live their lives peering through pin-sized holes that they've poked in their little stinky coves, is pretty apparent)

-How would a woman who, freely discusses the importance of her sexuality as an individual, outside of pleasing her partner in a monogamous-committed relationship, fare?
+How would a woman who freely discusses the importance of her sexuality, outside of pleasing her partner in a monogamous-committed relationship, fare?

-What’s that I’m hearing?
-Oh, I apologise for the abrupt interruption.
-The sound of such a woman ricocheting off the walls of modern puritanism just caught me off guard.
-The hot-or-cold sexual attitudes of this camp, ‘Don’t do it until united under God, it’s dirty’ (a decision that is thus perceived to hold the same gravitas as jumping off a cliff) or the attitudes of another: ’Go wild, it’s not that deep’’ (a decision thus as significant as eating a kit kat, pun intended) ensure that there is very little space for a woman who values it more than eating a chocolate treat, but not to the extent whereby archaic prescriptions give rise to feelings of guilt/shame, or a perception of sex that handicaps how comfortable we feel seducing (as oppose to remaining dormant/coy and being seduced).
+The hot-or-cold sexual attitudes that exist in society also won’t help such an endeavour.
+It’s either ‘Don’t do it until united under God, it’s dirty’ (a decision that is thus perceived to hold the same gravitas as jumping off a cliff), or ’Go wild, it’s not that deep’’ (a decision thus as significant as eating a kit kat, pun intended).
+Both of these ensure that there is very little space for a woman who values it more than eating a chocolate treat, but not to the extent whereby archaic prescriptions give rise to feelings of guilt/shame, or a perception of sex that handicaps how comfortable we feel seducing (as oppose to remaining dormant/coy and being seduced).

 Scenario 2: stepping out from under the 'what women can and can't do' cove V2.